A Practical Guide to Chaos Engineering

 Test tools comparison

 Smaller blast radius: Begin with small experiments to know the unknowns and learn about them.
-Scale out the experiments, only when we gain confidence.
-Start with a single compute engine or a container or a microservice to reduce the potential side effects.
+Scale-out the experiments only when we gain confidence.
+Start with a single compute engine, a container, or a microservice to reduce the potential side effects.

 Test tool selection: Perform a study of the test tools available.
-Compare the features available and the time and effort required to build your own tools.
-We recommend not to pick tools that perform random experiments as it would become difficult to measure the outcome.
-Use the test tools that perform thoughtful, planned, controlled, safe and secure experiments.
+Compare the available features and the time and effort required to build your tools.
+We recommend not picking tools that perform random experiments as it would become difficult to measure the outcome.
+Use the test tools that perform thoughtful, planned, controlled, safe, and secure experiments.

-Exercise first in Lower environment: get confidence in the tests, start with staging or development environment.
-Once the tests in these environments are completely successful, move up to production.
+Exercise first in the Lower environment: get confidence in the tests, start with staging or development environment.
+Once the tests in these environments are complete, move up to production.

 Roll Back & Abort planning: ensure effective planning is exercised to abort any experiment immediately and revert the system or service back to its normal state.
-If experiment by any chance causes a severe outage, track it carefully and do an analysis to avoid it happening again.
-If these plans are void or cannot be run, exercise effective root cause analysis to learn further on the outage.
+If an experiment causes a severe outage, track it carefully and do an analysis to avoid it happening again.
+If these plans are void or cannot be run, exercise effective root cause analysis to learn further about the outage.

 Path to achieve maturity of Chaos Testing:

 No system is safe from failure or outage.
-Cloud infrastructure platforms cannot be over trusted, every major Cloud infra reported at least one outage in each quarter.
+Cloud infrastructure platforms cannot be over-trusted.
+Every major Cloud infra reported at least one outage in each quarter.
 We cannot control the failures or outages.
-You can only control the impact on your customers, employees, partners, and reputation by exercising failures as many times as possible in the test lab, thus identifying the path to your systems’ recovery.
+You can only control the impact on your customers, employees, partners, and reputation by exercising failures as often as possible in the test lab, thus identifying the path to your systems’ recovery.

 Enterprises building distributed systems must exercise Chaos engineering as part of their resilience strategy.
 Running Chaos tests in a continuous manner is one of several things that you can do to improve the resiliency of your applications and infrastructure.

-Cigniti has built a dedicated Performance Testing CoE that focuses on providing solutions around performance testing & engineering for our global clients.
-We focus on performing in-depth analysis at the component level, dynamic profiling, capacity evaluation, testing and reporting to help isolate bottlenecks and provide appropriate recommendations.
+Cigniti has built a dedicated Performance Testing CoE that provides solutions around performance testing & engineering for our global clients.
+We focus on performing in-depth analysis at the component level, dynamic profiling, capacity evaluation, testing, and reporting to help isolate bottlenecks and provide appropriate recommendations.

-Schedule a discussion with our Chaos Engineering and Testing experts to find out more about Chaos Engineering and testing tools for cloud deployment.
+Schedule a discussion with our Chaos Engineering and Testing experts to learn more about Chaos Engineering and testing tools for cloud deployment.